-CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014
+CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014 (All amounts in Euro thousands unless otherwise stated)

 Administrative Courts.
 The hearing of the appeal took place in April 2014.
-The decision rendered has sustained the appeal with respect to the property of former PETROLA and the property in Kalochori, rejected the appeal with respect to the property in Kavala and has partially sustained the appeal with respect to the property in Aspropyrgos, by reducing the value of additional property taxes, which had been determined by the tax audit at approximately $\mathfrak{C}1$ million.
+The decision rendered has sustained the appeal with respect to the property of former PETROLA and the property in Kalochori, rejected the appeal with respect to the property in Kavala and has partially sustained the appeal with respect to the property in Aspropyrgos, by reducing the value of additional property taxes, which had been determined by the tax audit at approximately $\in 1$ million.
 The Company is considering the possibility of appeal before the Supreme Administrative Court (Conseil d' Etat) with respect to the value of the property in Aspropyrgos.
-The final Court decision on the issue of the special tax on "property used by its owner" (approximately $\mathfrak{C}0.28$ million), is still pending.
+The final Court decision on the issue of the special tax on "property used by its owner" (approximately $\in 0,28$ million), is still pending.
 No provision has been made in the interim consolidated financial statements as of 30 June 2014 with respect to the above, as the Company believes that the case will be finally assessed in its favour.

-In February 2013 the tax audits for the financial years 2006 to 2009 of Hellenic Petroleum S.A. were finalized, the outcome of which resulted in disallowable expenses of $\epsilon$ 29 million in total for four years, against which $\epsilon$ 15,2 million approximately of additional taxes and surcharges were assessed.
-Moreover the aforementioned tax audits also resulted in additional property taxes of a total amount of $\epsilon$ 6,4 million.
-The Company has accepted and settled part of the assessed amounts resulting in a payment of $\epsilon$ 8,7 million.
-The Company has appealed against the remaining cases which were not accepted, paying $\epsilon$ 6,4 million (50% advance payment), as it believes that the cases will be finally assessed in its favour.
+In February 2013 the tax audits for the financial years 2006 to 2009 of Hellenic Petroleum S.A. were finalized, the outcome of which resulted in disallowable expenses of $\notin$ 29 million in total for four years, against which $\notin$ 15,2 million approximately of additional taxes and surcharges were assessed.
+Moreover the aforementioned tax audits also resulted in additional property taxes of a total amount of $\notin$ 6,4 million.
+The Company has accepted and settled part of the assessed amounts resulting in a payment of $\notin$ 8,7 million.
+The Company has appealed against the remaining cases which were not accepted, paying $\notin$ 6,4 million (50% advance payment), as it believes that the cases will be finally assessed in its favour.